Best Automatic Dog Feeders 2026: Smart Feeders for Busy Pet Parents

 For more on feeding schedules and nutrition, see our best dog food guide and how to switch dog food safely.

-🏆 Bottom Line: PETLIBRO 6L is the best value for most households — reliable, roomy, and affordable.
+🏆 Bottom Line: The PETLIBRO Granary 5L is the best value smart feeder for most households — app scheduling and a roomy hopper at well under premium-smart-feeder prices.
 Upgrade to PetSafe Smart Feed if you travel frequently and want remote control from your phone.
 The PetSafe 5-Meal is foolproof backup for simple schedules.

 Sources